Last update: 9/7/2021

 If guests want to do something off the property, it must be an activity that has already been approved by the Ministry of Health.
 Guests can participate in water-based activities or land-based tours.
 Water-based activities include diving, snorkeling, and whale watching.
 All activities will be scheduled to avoid days when lots of residents and/or tourists will be at the location.

-Guests will have to wear masks and social distance throughout the activity, and they cannot mix with locals during the first fifth days of their trip, except for the approved taxi drivers and tour operators.
+Guests will have to wear masks and social distance throughout the activity, and they cannot mix with locals during the first five days of their trip, except for the approved taxi drivers and tour operators.
 More information on “Safe in Nature” regulations can be found here.

 Transportation operating in Dominica